ConorTill/meal-planner/README.md

 In the command prompt, navigate to the directory to which you checked out the repository (example command: `cd C:\Users\your-name-here\source\repos\meal-planner`).

+NOTE: You may now be able to run `docker-compose up --build` to run the whole thing, including the database.
+If that works, skip the rest of the instructions.
+If that doesn't work, probably also skip the rest of the instructions because the image won't include the database and the thing won't work anyway.
+I'll get round to updating the instructions later.

 Now run the following command: `docker build . -t meal-planner`

 This will create a docker image containing everything required to run the web app and its backend API.